HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/DX Performance of Small Config for Rendering and Basic Tuning to Improve Response Time.md

 - Another portlet on each page shows a navigator of site areas and content items below the same top-level area.

-- The final portlet on each page shows a menu of items and is both scoped to the top-level site area and also selects only those items profiled with the "MENU" keyword.
+- The final portlet on each page shows a menu of items and is scoped to the top-level site area.It also selects only those items profiled with the "MENU" keyword.

-- A total of 99999 users added to openLDAP as authenticated users.
+- A total of 99999 users were added to openLDAP as authenticated users.

 ## DAM Default Test Data - 2.5k assets

-- 2.5 K assets are uploaded which includes images(136kb, .jpg), documents(199kb, .docx), videos(1.1mb, .mp4) to preheat.
-After preheating with 2.5k assets, we then upload 15 assets and render those assets for 1 hour.
+- 2500 assets were uploaded.These includes images (136kb, .jpg), documents (199kb, .docx), videos (1.1mb, .mp4) to preheat.
+After preheating with 2500 assets, 15 assets were uploaded and rendered for one hour.

 - Details of 15 assets uploaded for rendering
-- We have total of 19 urls of which three are custom urls, eight are uuid urls, eight are friendly urls combinations of original, tablet, smartphone and desktop renditions.
+- There are 19 URLs in total, three of which are custom URLs, eight are uuid URLs, and eight are friendly URLs which are combinations of original, tablet, smartphone, and desktop renditions.

 | Asset    | Type          | Size                                      |
 | -------- | ------------- |-----------------------------------------  |